JaesungHuh/VoxSRC2021/README.md

 ### Validation Data

 The validation data can be obtained following the instructions [here](https://github.com/joonson/voxconverse).
+Please note that you could use both Voxconverse dev & test set as your validation set.

 ### File Format
 Your output file for scoring (as well as the ground truth labels for the validation set which we provide) must be a [Rich Transcription Time Marked  (RTTM)](#rttm) file.